reflex-dev/reflex-web/docs/hosting/custom-domains.md

 # Custom Domains

-With the Pro tier of Reflex Cloud you can use your own custom domain to host your app.
+With the Enterprise tier of Reflex Cloud you can use your own custom domain to host your app.

 ## Prerequisites